thomasmueller/bau-lang/RegexV2.md

 ## Related Work

 Many regular expression implementations already support a way to quote a literal, by enclosing the literal between `\Q` and `\E`.
 This mechanism increases the length of the expression.
-Also, there are special rules if the terms `\Q` or `\E` are quoted:
+Also, there is a special rule on how to escape `\E` inside such a block: it needs to be written as `\E\\E\Q`.

 ## Migration